The Mandalorian season 2: Filming

 The capabilities of Industrial Light & Magic's StageCraft technology were increased from season one, with the "volume" set also expanded for the season.
 Filming for the season began on October 7, 2019, once again using the working title Huckleberry.
 Favreau directed the season premiere.
 There was "heightened secrecy" surrounding the second season, with actors only receiving scripts for the episodes they were in and being brought to set in hooded cloaks.
 Additionally, many of the cast and crew were unaware that the Jedi that appears in the final episode of the season would be Luke Skywalker.
 As he did for the first season, Star Wars creator George Lucas visited the set while Filoni was directing for the second season.

 Sam Hargrave served as second unit director for the season.
 Hargrave said Favreau was "looking for someone... who has experience with action" and that he "wanted to build on" what was done in season one, while bringing in "a new perspective and [taking] it to another level" for season two.
 Pascal was able to portray the Mandalorian more on set this season than the last, when his other commitments resulted in stunt doubles Brendan Wayne and Lateef Crowder portraying the character at times; Both Wayne and Crowder returned for the season, with Barry Lowin also serving as a double in the season finale.
 Additional filming took place on location in Simi Valley, California for sequences in "Chapter 14: The Tragedy".

 Filming for the season wrapped on March 8, 2020.
 This was described as "fortuitous" as it was just four days before film and television productions around the world were shut down due to the COVID-19 pandemic.
-The pandemic still impacted post-production for the season.
+The pandemic still affected post-production for the season.